Cajuns dealing with OL injury concerns as they turn focus to South Alabama

 “Right now, we have declared that Carlos will be out a pretty significant amount of time,” Napier said.
 “We’ll know a little more (later Monday), but we won’t have him this week for sure.
 Then we’ll kind of see where he’s at relative to the season.”

 Rubio missed two games earlier this season.
-The running game was best this season when Rubio was starting, particularly against Ohio in game three.
-To date the plan has been AJ Gillie replacing him at guard with Ken Marks moving out to tackle.
+The running game was best this season when Rubio was starting, particularly against Ohio on Sept.
+16. To date the plan has been AJ Gillie replacing him at guard with Ken Marks moving out to tackle.

 Making matters worse is reserve guard Tyler Brown was already declared out for the season, along with defensive lineman Andre Landry, and Napier revealed last week that reserve offensive lineman Jax Harrington is expected to miss a month.